How the project works

 - Competitions for resources (i.e. technology) and school trips

 Our specially commissioned School Edition newspaper will feature news and stories relevant to issues and matters affecting young people.
 Each week we will pick a theme and the newspaper will feature articles and interviews with people of influence exploring these topics to raise awareness and a platform for discussion.

-Mental Health problems affect around one in six young people.
+Wellbeing is fundamentally important to young people’s physical and mental health.
+Mental health problems affect around one in six young people.
 This can affect all areas of their life: home, school, friendships and relationships.
 It is important to help everyone understand mental health problems so no one has to feel alone.
-The Irish News supported by our sponsors want to ensure there is more awareness around mental health with the hope that this project will help to promote personal wellbeing and the importance of asking for help if you need it.
+The Irish News supported by our partners, want to ensure there is more awareness around the importance of mental health with the hope that this project will help to promote personal wellbeing and the importance of asking for help if you need it.

 The rise of technology has had a significant impact on the lives of young people.
 Technology can be an amazing tool, however, there are also concerns about how it impacts self-perception and privacy.
 While social media can be praised as a way to connect with both family and friends during difficult times, it is not without its drawbacks.
 We will explore ‘being kind’ on social media, cyberbullying, privacy issues, and a waning awareness of reality.